ibm-cloud-docs/containers/cs_cluster_plan_ha.md

 **How is my Kubernetes master set up?**

-When you create a cluster in a [multizone metro location](/docs/containers?topic=containers-regions-and-zones#zones), a highly available master is automatically deployed and three replicas are spread across the zones of the metro.
+When you create a cluster in a multizone location, a highly available master is automatically deployed and three replicas are spread across the zones of the metro.
 For example, if the cluster is in `dal10`, `dal12`, or `dal13` zones, the replicas of the master are spread across each zone in the Dallas multizone metro.

 **Do I have to do anything so that the master can communicate with the workers across zones?**